LandonAndEmma/SimpleImageGalleryFilterer/README.md

-# Simple Image Slideshow (In Python)
+# Simple Image Gallary Filterer (SIGF)
 A simple to use multi-image filterer that can do many things from converting images to pngs to demolishing images with filters.

-Requirments: Tkinter, Pillow, Pygame, Random, OS, WebBrowser
+Modules Required: Tkinter, Pillow, Pygame, Random, OS, WebBrowser.